robrwo/-DBIX-Class-Helper-TableSample/README.md

     database-specific extensions should be specified has scalar references.

+# KNOWN ISSUES

 Resultsets with joins or inner queries are not supported.

 Delete and update queries are not supported.

-# CAVEATS

-This module is experimental.
+Oracle has a non-standard table sampling syntax, so is not yet supported.

 Not all databases support table sampling, and those that do may have different restrictions.
 You should consult your database